New Order's Bernard Sumner and Mella Dee on 'Riptide', the state of the world and what's next

 However, progression isn’t always easy when survival is tough enough – with the two artists both pointing to Brexit complications, low streaming payments and the cost of living crisis for making life more and more difficult for musicians.

-“I’m fortunate that I get to go on tour around the world,” said Aichison.
+“I’m fortunate that I get to go on tour around the world,” said Aitchison.
 “It’s not easy for sure, but I used to fit roller shutters and work as a manual labourer until I was about 27, so it’s still easier than that.
 I still manage to make a living out of it.
 There are ups and downs.
 People don’t have as much money to buy tickets, but you’ve just got to work within your means and keep on.”

 Sumner argued that while “for a band like New Order, we’re OK and we can weather the storms because we’re firmly established”, things weren’t so easy for rising artists.